torgeir/cljs-workshop/readme.md

 - Install colima or docker desktop, to use as container runtime.
 E.g. [like this](https://hjerpbakk.com/blog/2022/02/01/replacing-docker-desktop) on a mac
 - Start colima or docker desktop

-## Setup: VSCode: hot reload on save + browser repl for live code evaluation
+## Recommended setup: VSCode: Using the devcontainer

 **Step 1**